aaroneuph/kms-helper/README.md

-# kms-helper
+# kms-secrets
-some helper functions to create kms encrypted passwords and a way to retrive them from json file in s3
+a powershell module/process to encrypt/store passwords